 Getting Workforces Back On the Path to the New Normal

-SAFER’s practices will serve as a guide for employers looking for best standards on keeping workers safe and operations running during the pandemic.
+SAFER's practices will guide employers in looking for the best standards for keeping workers safe and operations running during the pandemic.
 Businesses in some US states, which have already reopened are complying with the OSHA safety measures.

 Organizations and retail spaces getting back to reopening will have to encourage personal hygiene to employees and customers while practicing social distancing to the core.
 Adhering to safety protocols like installing barriers between two workstations, restricting the number of customers inside the store, use of PPE, etc. should also be instigated.
 Stores may even temporarily bar customers' entry and ask them to opt for pick-up and delivery.
 However, this move could invite litigation.

-Since fatalities due to COVID-19 were already on the rise, many states and territories had to shut down non-essential businesses and prohibit or limit -person workforces to safeguard public health.
-As organizations prepare to resume work, employers will have to focus on mitigating risk related to injuries and death at the workplace and prevent the spread of coronavirus infection.
-SAFER in this context will serve as a leading voice that will help employers prioritize employees’ safety in the present situation and the post-pandemic world.
+Since fatalities due to COVID-19 were already on the rise, many states and territories had to shut down non-essential businesses and prohibit or limit in-person workforces to safeguard public health.
+As organizations prepare to resume work, employers will have to focus on mitigating risks related to injuries and death at the workplace and preventing the spread of coronavirus infection.
+SAFER in this context will serve as a leading voice that will help employers prioritize employees' safety in the present situation and the post-pandemic world.

 National Safety Council (NCS).
 (2020, April 22).
 NSC launches SAFER Nationwide Task Force to ensure employee safety through pandemic.
 Website. https://www.nsc.org/newsroom/nsc-launches-safer-nationwide-task-force-to-ensure